 The convenience that comes with booking your ride from an app is way higher than standing on the road and waiting for an auto-rickshaw.
 But that’s not all.
 The complete experience of a bike taxi is designed to be a pleasant one.
 From the ease of booking to the courteous and friendly drivers, the standard rates, and the safety measures – all of it makes the commute hassle-free and fun.

 And the best part?
 You do not even have to negotiate the prices!
 Before the booking, you know how much you will be charged, and you are charged precisely that much.
-You can also make a quick stop on the way without having to worry about the meter because the fares are not calculated based on time but on distance travelled.
+You can also make a quick stop on the way without having to worry about the meter because the fares are not calculated based on time but on distance traveled.

 4. Employs a Large Workforce

 As it stands today, the bike taxi industry employs a large number of people from more than 100 cities in India.
 The leading bike-taxi service Rapido, for example, operates more than 1 million full-time and part-time riders.
 Depending on the number of rides they take up, the riders make a side income up to Rs.
 18,000, and get benefits like flexible working hours, easy payouts, and insured rides.
-They can choose to take up rides as per their convenience without hampering with their daily activities.
+They can choose to take up rides at their convenience without hampering with their daily activities.

 This makes it a lucrative opportunity for anyone that owns a bike.
 They can earn some extra cash on the side without making any additional investments.
-It is forming a perfect gig-economy for people across the country, from all cities and all ages.
+It is forming a perfect gig economy for people across the country, from all cities and all ages.
 They have to sign up as drivers, upload their driver’s license, get approved, and start riding.

 5. Reduces Congestion